All our Sales Offices are now open from 9am to 6pm Monday-Friday and Saturday 9:30am to 4pm.

 If you are interested in putting your house on the market, our Sales Agents will be pleased to arrange a home valuation.
 Those looking to purchase property in Walthamstow can discuss their needs with our local experts and arrange viewings at suitable properties.
 Alternatively, if you are a Landlord considering letting your property, or you are looking to rent within the Walthamstow area, our Lettings Agents are on hand to support you.

-Kings Group estate agents are proud to present this two double bedroom split level maisonette.
-The property is being offered on a chain free basis and can be sold furnished...
+Kings Group estate agents are proud to present this three bedroom split level maisonette.
+The property is being sold on a chain free basis and we are sole agents so...

-Kings Group estate agents are proud to present this three bedroom semi-detached property.
-The property is being offered on a chain free basis and has great potential to extend and...
+Kings Group estate agents are proud to present this spacious four bedroom semi-detached property.
+The property is being sold on a chain free basis and we are also sole agents...

 Manor Road, London